cncf/kubernetes-community-days/content/organizing-accept-new-proposals.md

+---
-# Kubernetes Community Days Review Process
+title: Kubernetes Community Days Review Processe
+---

 Once you have met the hosting requirements for Kubernetes Community Days, next steps are: